BU-Spark/ml-ffi-intelligent-query-builder/README.md

 about data

 ## Risks and Limitations
-This section identifies foreseeable harms and misunderstandings.
+>This section identifies foreseeable harms and misunderstandings.
+The entered content in the field "Plain Text Query" is passed as is to OpenAI SQL Translate API.

 ## Evaluation